UK-FVCOM-Usergroup/uk-fvcom/README.md

 The main FVCOM website is http://fvcom.smast.umassd.edu/fvcom.

-This repository is for the UK FVCOM Users' code development.
+This repository is for the UK FVCOM Users' code development and includes some changes with respect to the official v4.3 release contributed by a variety of partners.
+See the commit history for a flavour of those updates.

 Register
 --------